David A. Brennen

 Professor of Law, University of Pittsburgh School of Law

-Mary Crossley joined the Board in 2013 and is a Professor of Law at the University of Pittsburgh School of Law, where she teaches courses relating to Health Law, Family Law, and Legislation/Regulation.
+Mary Crossley joined the AccessLex Institute Board in 2013 and is a John E. Murray Faculty Scholar and Professor of Law at the University of Pittsburgh School of Law, where she teaches courses relating to Health Law and Torts and directs the Health Law Program.
 Widely recognized for her scholarship in disability and health law, Professor Crossley has written broadly on issues of inequality in health care financing and delivery and has published articles in numerous law journals, including Columbia Law Review, Iowa Law Review, and Notre Dame Law Review.
 In 2013, she was selected as a Robert Wood Johnson Foundation Public Health Law Scholar in Residence, and in 2016 was elected to membership in the American Law Institute.

 Mark C. Dawkins

-Dean and Distinguished Professor for Excellence, Coggin College of Business, University of North Florida
+Former Dean and Professor of Accounting, Coggin College of Business, University of North Florida

-Mark C. Dawkins joined the Board in 2016 and was appointed Dean and Distinguished Professor for Excellence of the Coggin College of Business at the University of North Florida in June of 2015.
-Prior to this appointment he was an Associate Professor of Accounting in the Terry College of Business at the University of Georgia (UGA), served as the Associate Dean for Academic Programs from 2008-2014, and served on the accounting faculty from 1994-2015.
+Mark C. Dawkins, Professor of Accounting, joined the Board in 2016 and served as Dean and Distinguished Professor for Excellence of the Coggin College of Business at the University of North Florida from June 2015-June 2020.
+Prior to this appointment he was an Associate Professor of Accounting in the Terry College of Business at the University of Georgia, served as the Associate Dean for Academic Programs from 2008-2014, and served on the accounting faculty from 1994-2015.
 He received his PhD in Accounting from Florida State University, MBA (finance) and MACC (auditing) degrees from the University of Florida, and a BS in Management from the Georgia Institute of Technology.

 Professor Dawkins’ research interests include bankruptcy, market effects of information asymmetry, and market reactions to information disclosures.
 His recent research focuses on evaluating alternative earnings metrics, assessing faculty publications, and connecting academic research to business practice.
 He has published in The Journal of Finance, the Journal of Financial & Quantitative Analysis, the Journal of Accounting, Auditing and Finance, the Journal of Business, Finance & Accounting, the Journal of Banking and Finance, Accounting Perspectives, the Journal of Managerial Issues, and other journals.

-Dean and John Wade-Kent Syverud Professor of Law, Vanderbilt Law School
+Dean and John Wade-Kent Syverud Professor of Law at Vanderbilt Law School

 Chris Guthrie joined the Board in 2017 and is the Dean and John Wade-Kent Syverud Professor of Law at Vanderbilt Law School.
 Dean Guthrie is a leading expert on behavioral law and economics, dispute resolution, negotiation and judicial decision making.
 Over the course of his academic career, he has been recognized for his research and teaching with two CPR Institute for Dispute Resolution Professional Article Prizes, the Outstanding First-Year Course Professor Award at Northwestern University Law School, and multiple teaching and research prizes at the University of Missouri, among other awards.
 Guthrie is one of the authors of the influential textbook Dispute Resolution and Lawyers and has published more than 50 scholarly articles and essays in leading law journals, including the University of Chicago Law Review, Cornell Law Review, Michigan Law Review, Northwestern University Law Review and the University of Pennsylvania Law Review.